clemenshelm/chillbill-recognizer/README.md

 1. Install [Docker](https://docs.docker.com/engine/installation/linux/ubuntu/). _Remember to get the Community Edition (CE)!_
 3. Install Docker Compose, [here’s a very good guide](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-16-04).

+# AWS Set-Up
+> You will need AWS permissions and credentials.
+Have a memory stick ready and ask either @Althaire or @clemenshelm to create your user and give you your credentials

+You will need to have AWS Command Line Interface installed.
+[Here's a guide](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) on how to install it. _You will need `pip` installed.
+Either `sudo apt get` it or use homebrew._

+Once it is installed, run the command `aws configure`.
+When prompted enter the credentials given to you, enter `eu-central-1` for region and just hit the enter/return key on the last prompt.

+Now that your credentials are configured you can get your login:
+*On Mac:*
+`aws ecr get-login |`

+*On Linux*
+'aws ecr get-login --no-include-email --region eu-central-1'

 # Docker Set-Up
 > REMEMBER: If using Ubuntu, all docker commands AND docker compose commands need to be run with sudo!